 - There are plenty of RVs in the area, which means you will probably hear the generator going during the day.
 If you are looking for something more peaceful, you may want to call in to ask if they have campgrounds for primitive camping only.

-- Before COVID, they used to have shuttles that would take those in the campsites to the main area with the canoes and so forth, but since we are in a pandemic, the use of shuttles has been stopped.
+- Before COVID, they used to have shuttles that would take those in the campsites to the main area with the canoes and so forth, but during the pandemic, the use of shuttles had been stopped.
 You would either need to walk or take the car to the main area.
 Walking there could take a long time – consider a campsite that is closer to the springs.